starfederation/datastar/site/static/md/reference/overview.md

 Datastar is built using a modular architecture that allows you to create custom builds with only the plugins you need, useful for reducing the framework's footprint.

-Key features:
-- Use the [bundler](/bundler) web interface to select only needed plugins
-- Create aliased builds (data-ds-*) to resolve conflicts with legacy libraries
-- Use the NPM package to create custom builds programmatically

 View the [custom builds reference](/reference/custom_builds).